-This multidisciplinary conference will move away from these models,…Continue
+This multidisciplinary conference will move away from these models, exploring issues such as early photographic 'authorship',…Continue

 Added by Michael Pritchard on June 21, 2014 at 7:21 — No Comments

 A celebration of photography inspired by Joseph Swan and his adventures with carbon, collodion and light.Joseph Swan is the inspiration for this festival of photography in Newcastle, running from Monday, 20 October to Sunday 26 October 2014.
-It marks the 100th anniversary of Swan`s death on 27 May 1914 and…Continue
+It marks the 100th anniversary of Swan`s death on 27 May 1914 and aims to highlight his important work in the field of…Continue

 Added by Michael Pritchard on June 18, 2014 at 7:53 — No Comments

 De Montfort University is pleased to announce the availability of one Taylor Bursary for its MA in Photographic History.
 The Bursary offers £5,000 toward the defrayal of tuition and other costs related to the MA, and is open to all students UK, EU and International.
-To apply for the Taylor Bursary, please submit your cv and…Continue
+To apply for the Taylor Bursary, please submit your cv and a proposal outlining your MA thesis topic, in…Continue

 Added by Michael Pritchard on June 14, 2014 at 9:22 — No Comments